A Gentle Reminder to People on My Side of the Climate Issue

 Here is where we are now with satellite temperatures:

-The peak was so outrageous before that the drop is huge after, but notice that it’s not as great yet against the means as previous El Niños-to-La Niñas.
+The peak was so outrageous before that the drop after is huge, but it’s not as great yet against the means as previous transitions from El Niño to La Niña.
 And guess what?
 This La Niña is shot.
 However, the bigger fish to fry is the Indian Ocean Dipole, the Pacific Decadol Oscillation and the Atlantic Multidecadol Oscillation.
 Like the ‘60s and '70s, these are due to turn cold (or at least less warm), which would mean cooling perhaps back to where temperatures were in the late 1970s.

 By the way, using NCEP CFSR data, the drop is not so great.